momander/wheel-spinner/README.md

 ### Modify .firebaserc ###

 1. Open the file *.firebaserc*, or create it if it doesn't exist.
-1. Modify it to look like this (where Z is the name of your test project, for example *mywheel-test*):
+1. Modify it to look like this (where Z is the id of your test project, for example *mywheel-test* or *serene-screwdriver-2341*):
 ```
     {
       "projects": {